+- 1)Click "CAC Web System" in a webpage (top page) of CAC. - 2)Choose the desired instrument shown in a screen (Figure 3).

+The usage status is described in gray letters under the device name.
+(Available now = available, Busy = used,

+Request Only = request analysis only, Maintenance = under maintenance)

-- 1)Click "CAC Web System" in a webpage (top page) of CAC. - 2)Enter User and Password in the left side of a screen of CAC Web System (Figure 3) to login. - (Click "Create an account" if you use the system for the first time.) - 3) Appropriately choose a measurement method shown in a screen (Figure 4). - 4)Choose items for each measurement method by following an output screen of the measurement method. - 5) When finishing the input to the system, click Logout in the left side of the screen.
+3)Enter User and Password in center of a screen of CAC Web System (Figure 4) to login.

+(Click "Create an account" if you use the system for the first time.)

+- 4)Choose your request from Use, Wait, Reserve or Request. - 5) When finishing the input to the system, click Logout in the left side of the screen.